TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 4. A MongoDB replica set for the dashboard and MDCB
 5. One or more MDCB instances, load balanced with port 9091 open for TCP connections

-### The Slave Data Centres
+### The Workers Data Centres

-The Slave Data Centres are essentially local caches that run all validation and rate limiting operations locally instead of against a remote master that could cause latency.
+The Workers Data Centres are essentially local caches that run all validation and rate limiting operations locally instead of against a remote master that could cause latency.

-When a request comes into a Slave Data Centre, the following set of actions occur:
+When a request comes into a Worker Data Centre, the following set of actions occur:

 1. Request arrives
 2. Auth header and API identified
 3. Local cache is checked for token, if it doesn't exist, attempt to copy token from RPC master node (MDCB)
 4. If token is found in master, copy to local cache and use
-5. If it is found in the local cache, no remote call is made and rate limiting and validation happen on the slave copy
+5. If it is found in the local cache, no remote call is made and rate limiting and validation happen on the worker copy

 {{< note success >}}
 **Note**